Slovenia, Croatia, Bosnia-Herzegovina

 - Private day trip to Mostar

-- Meals and drinks not mentioned in the travel program
+- Meals and drinks not mentioned above

 - Airfare, Travel Insurance

 - Additional excursions and / or services not mentioned in the program

 - Personal expenses (internet, telephone, mini bar etc.)

 - Double occupancy, Solo traveler with supplement